ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 # {{site.data.keyword.databases-for-mongodb}} Enterprise Ops Manager
 {: #ops-manager}

-The Ops Manager is only available with an {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment.
+The Ops Manager is only available with a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment.

 ## Before you begin with the MongoDB Enterprise Ops Manager
 {: #ops-manager-before-begin}